Cray-HPE/docs-csm/troubleshooting/known_issues/flags_set_for_nodes_in_hsm.md

 # Flags Set For Nodes In HSM

-## Table of contents

 - [Introduction](#introduction)
 - [Warning Flags](#warning-flags)
 - [Alert Flags](#alert-flags)

 ## Introduction

-This document describes how to identify and troubleshoot issues with nodes in HSM that have flags other than "OK" set.
+This document describes how to identify and troubleshoot issues with nodes in HSM that have flags other than `OK` set.

-## Warning Flags
+## Warning flags

 Warning flags are set for nodes in HSM when BMCs report an unhealthy status in Redfish for some component associated with the node.

-1. (`ncn-mw#`) Check for nodes with "Warning" flags set in HSM.
+1. (`ncn-mw#`) Check for nodes with `Warning` flags set in HSM.

     ```bash
     cray hsm state components list --type Node --flag Warning --format json | jq '.Components[] | { ID: .ID, Flag: .Flag }' -c | sort -V | jq -c